Infant Nutrition FAQ

 My baby has refused this food three days in a row.
 Does this mean they don’t like it?

 Infants and toddlers can reject new foods up to 18 times before accepting them.
 That means 17 rejections – more than most parents can handle!
 We often hear parents saying their kids are “fussy” eaters but we believe part of it comes down to your persistence as parents.
 If you want to take this seriously, grab a post-it note and draw 18 boxes.
 Put this up on your refrigerator and tick one box every time you try and introduce that same food.
 It also helps for you to eat the food and talk about how yummy or delicious it is in front of your infant.
 They may not have words yet, but they do understand.
 Our last recommendation would be to combine small amounts of that food with something you know your baby loves.
 While you might not enjoy banana and kale, your baby doesn’t know that combination yet and might gobble it up.
-If you’re still struggling, leave us a detailed post on our Facebook page and we, along with our great community of parents, will help!
+If you’re still struggling, leave a detailed post on our Facebook page or join our NP Village and we, along with our great community of parents, will help!